 Enroll your dependents: You can also enroll your spouse and/or dependent children by completing the couple/family enrolment process outlined in the Couples & Family Enrolments section.

 Opt-out: Students that are covered by an equivalent Health and Dental plan (ex. parent’s or spouse’s employee benefit plan, or a plan provided by your band council or through Health Canada) can opt-out.
 You can only opt-out during the designated Change of Coverage Period.
 Please note that the BC MSP coverage alone is not an equivalent to the AMS/GSS Health and Dental Plan.
 Follow the procedures on the Studentcare Opt-out page.
 For more information and/or general questions please visit the Studentcare Website.

 For a more efficient reimbursement process, register and submit your claims on the Pacific Blue Cross (PBC) website.
 Your policy number is 43979 (health, travel, and dental), and your ID number is your student number.

 If you’re covered by another plan, you can combine this plan with the AMS/GSS Health & Dental Plan to maximize your overall coverage and eliminate out-of-pocket costs.

 If you are an international student with questions about MSP, please call the MSP office at 604 683-7151 or email to firstname.lastname@example.org

-If you have questions about iMED, a temporary insurance plan for new to UBC international students, please contact David Cummings Insurance Services by phone at 604 228 8816 or by email at email@example.com.
+If you have questions about iMED, the temporary insurance plan for all new UBC international students, please contact David Cummings Insurance Services by phone at 604-228-8816 or by email at email@example.com.

-If you have other questions related to international students please contact International Student Advising for more information at 604-822-5021 or firstname.lastname@example.org
+If you have other questions related to international students, please contact UBC International Student Advising by phone 604-822-5021 or by email at firstname.lastname@example.org

 There are no subsidies available for the Summer terms.